Last Updated on October 3, 2023 by Joanne Harper

 A study in Biology Letters explains how hermit crabs memorize their way through a maze to receive a food reward at the exit.
 This suggests that hermit crabs remember key routes through familiar terrain.

-While there’s some measure of comfort to be gained from familiarity for hermit crabs, they also enjoy unique layouts.
+While some comfort can be gained from familiarity with hermit crabs, they also enjoy unique layouts.
 When deep cleaning a hermit crab tank, don’t put everything exactly where it was.
 Place decor and toys in new locations to encourage interest.

 Hermit crabs may be small, but don’t underestimate their intelligence or capacity for memory.
 They understand how to keep themselves safe and will call upon experience to live safely.